Generating emission files from raw data#

 scale: 1e+2

-WARNING since only S1 and S2 are described, an exception will be raised if other ANTHROPIC species exist.
-To avoid this, it can be interesting to use a general set of files for all species but a few, detailed as parameters.
-This generally happens when running tests consisting in modifying one (or a very few) species compared to reference AEMISSIONS.
-This is illustrated in the examples below.
+WARNING: since only S1 and S2 are listed, an error will be raised if other ANTHROPIC species exist.
+To avoid this, use a general set of files for all species and override only a few with explicit parameters.
+This approach is common when testing modifications to one or a few species relative to reference AEMISSIONS, as illustrated in the examples below.

 One species (among several) taken from a raw inventory on one level#